serikitada/PEEP/README.md

 🚨There is a Python API of PEEP and a **web interface** currently under development in collaboration with [Elixir Estonia](https://elixir.ut.ee/).
 Please wait for further annoucement. 🚨

 **Pairs of prime editing (PE) guide RNAs (pegRNAs)** can be used to precisely delete DNA sequences up to 10kbp with the option to insert arbitrary sequences of up to 100bp. <br />
 **PEEP** is a pipeline for designing expectedly efficient **_pairs_ of pegRNAs** for such deletions and insertions.
-It suggests pairs of spacers that are likely to have high on-target activities and low off-target activities based on known scoring methods, designing pegRNA sequences that meet user-defined biological criteria.
+Based on your **1) FASTA file** that contains the deletion/insertion target site, **2) reference genome**, and **3) arguments**, it suggests pairs of spacers that are likely to have high on-target activities and low off-target activities based on known scoring methods, designing pegRNA sequences that meet user-defined biological criteria.

 🧬Currently, **supported deletion/insertion methods** are as follows.
 1. [**PRIME-Del** (Junhong Choi et al., _Nature Biotechnology_, 2021)](https://www.nature.com/articles/s41587-021-01025-z)